Artificial Intelligence (AI) Division

 - U.S. Office of the Director of National Intelligence

-- U.S. Department of Defense Joint Artificial Intelligence Center
+- U.S. Department of Defense Chief Digital and Artificial Intelligence Office

 - U.S. National Security Agency